intel/intel-extension-for-pytorch/docs/tutorials/performance_tuning/known_issues.md

 - **Problem**: Some workloads terminate with an error `CL_DEVICE_NOT_FOUND` after some time on WSL2.
   - **Cause**:  This issue is due to the [TDR feature](https://learn.microsoft.com/en-us/windows-hardware/drivers/display/tdr-registry-keys#tdrdelay) on Windows.
   - **Solution**: Try increasing TDRDelay in your Windows Registry to a large value, such as 20 (it is 2 seconds, by default), and reboot.
+- **Problem**: Runtime error `Unable to find TSan function` might be raised when running some CPU AI workloads in certain scenarios.
+  - **Cause**:  This issue is probably caused by the compatibility issue of OMP tool libraries.
+  - **Solution**: Please try the workaround: disable OMP tool libraries by `export OMP_TOOL="disabled"`, to unblock your workload.
+We are working on the final solution and will release it as soon as possible.
+- **Problem**: The profiled data on GPU operators using legacy profiler is not accurate sometimes.
+  - **Cause**: Compiler in 2024.0 oneAPI basekit optimizes barrier implementation which brings negative impact on legacy profiler.
+  - **Solution**: Use Kineto profiler instead.
+Or use legacy profiler with `export UR_L0_IN_ORDER_BARRIER_BY_SIGNAL=0` to workaround this issue.
+- **Problem**: Random bad termination after AI model convergence test (>24 hours) finishes.
+  - **Cause**: This is a random issue when some AI model convergence test execution finishes.
+It is not user-friendly as the model execution ends ungracefully.
+  - **Solution**: Kill the process after the convergence test finished, or use checkpoints to divide the convergence test into several phases and execute separately.
+- **Problem**: Random GPU hang issue when executing the first allreduce in LLM inference workloads on 1 Intel® Data Center GPU Max 1550 card.
+  - **Cause**: Race condition happens between oneDNN kernels and oneCCL Bindings for Pytorch\* allreduce primitive.
+  - **Solution**: Use `TORCH_LLM_ALLREDUCE=0` to workaround this issue.
+- **Problem**: GPU hang issue when executing LLM inference workloads on multi Intel® Data Center GPU Max series cards over PCIe communication.
+  - **Cause**: oneCCL Bindings for Pytorch\* allreduce primitive does not support PCIe for cross-cards communication.
+  - **Solution**: Enable XeLink for cross-cards communication, or use `TORCH_LLM_ALLREDUCE=0` for the PCIe only environments.
 ### Library Dependencies

 - **Problem**: Cannot find oneMKL library when building Intel® Extension for PyTorch\* without oneMKL.